Pro Evolution Soccer 2014 Review: Calm Under Pressure

 A few mentions that continues to stand out over the years is the issue with licenses.
 Konami has to suffice with players and leagues that are accessible and default other players.
 Another disappointment is the starting presentations as they are incredibly choppy due to frame rate issues.

 Once you’re beginning an actual session, the experience is a 360!
 The crowd reaction prior to beginning is amazing.
-The crowd’s reaction is essential and is unfortunately pes2014doverlooked or misused in sport’s games.
+The crowd’s reaction is essential and is unfortunately overlooked or misused in sport’s games.
 However it’s an emotion that’s quite efficient in PES 2014 through every goal, foul or power play.

 Player movement always was a tremendous execution.
 As I ran down the field, weight shifting played a huge roll in trying to find the right angles for goals.
 That level of realism threw any thought process of having an “arcade-like” feel or concept.